Skip to main content

 Wave M-design — Act 0 Design-Doc Alignment

-Goal: Land the gd-* design-doc updates required by ADR-0003's story-content-layer agent audit for Act 0 — Runtime Status section in gd-core-base.md, an authorial-only-note in gd-act-0-arrival-and-core.md, glossary and canon cross-link adjustments, and a runtime-constraint note in gd-journal.md.
+Goal: Land the remaining gd-* design-doc follow-through required by ADR-0003's story-content-layer agent audit for Act 0 — Runtime Status language in gd-core.md and an authorial-only note in gd-act-0-arrival-and-core.md — without reopening already-aligned Core, Journal, or MC-classification authority docs.

 Status: active (running concurrently with Wave D)